tooling/book-of-modern-frontend-tooling/chapters/dependency-management/webpack/getting-started.md

 ### Stylesheets

-In order to include assets other than javascript modules, we will need to use loaders.
+In order to include assets other than JavaScript modules, we will need to use loaders.
 Loaders are prefixes in our `require()` statements that instruct webpack to transform the asset into a module.

 For stylesheets we will use two loaders: one to turn CSS into a module and one to apply the modularized CSS to the web page.
 Loaders are available on npm and these two can be installed and saved to the `package.json` with: `npm install css-loader style-loader --save-dev`.